tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 The `Workflow` provides a `TemplateData` field that can be used to inject arbitrary data into templates.
 This facilitates users wanting to model variable data on `Template`s that has per-`Workflow` values.

-### Use of explicit `State`, `Reason` and `Message` fields vs conditions

-Workflows operate as a state machine (detailed in [Workflow state transition](#workflow-state-transition)).
-[Conditions represent observations](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) about a resource and are not state machines in and of themeselves.
-Conditions should generally be complimentary to existing resource information, not replace it.
-Conditions in the Kubernetes API have a [well defined set of fields](https://github.com/kubernetes/community/blob/4c9ef2d/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties).
-Some tools such as [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200506-conditions.md) break away by defining their own condition expectations.

-For these reasons, we think it would be more appropriate to have explicit fields to represent state and consider a separate conditions proposal that compliments the CRDs.

-### `ActionState` and `WorkflowState`

-Having 2 separate types helps decouple the Action and Workflow state machines.
-This ensures adding or removing states from Actions or Workflows will not impact the other.

 ## Implementation Plan

 1. All services that have unreleased changes will be released under a new version.
 This provides a baseline of functional services that can be used in the Tinkerbell Helm charts.